October Health – 2025 Report

 • Mental Health:

-• Cognitive impairments such as poor concentration and memory issues.
+• Cognitive impairments, such as trouble concentrating and memory loss

 • Workplace Impact:

-Supporting employees with tools like October's digital group sessions and assessments can help mitigate these effects by promoting early intervention and coping strategies.
+Supporting employees with addiction-related stress through resources like Panda's digital group sessions and assessments can help address these challenges early, improving wellbeing and work performance.

 Impact on the India Economy